 Trends in Severe Weather Reports

-In this section, trends in the climatology of severe weather in the NWS Chicago forecast area is discussed.
-Note the following:
+In this section, trends in the climatology of severe weather in the NWS Chicago forecast area is presented.

 Any Severe Weather Type (Tornado, Damaging Wind, and/or Damaging Hail)

 On average, our area sees severe weather 25 to 30 days out of the year.
-In addition, our area experiences about 10 days per year with Significant Severe Weather with an enhanced threat to life and property.
-We believe there are four factors to the apparent rise in the frequency in reported severe weather in our local area from the 1990s to 2000s:
+In addition, our area experiences about 10 days per year with Significant Severe Weather (EF-2+ tornadoes, hail greater or equal to 2" in diameter, and/or winds greater than or equal to 74 mph).

-The rise of the internet, social media, and mobile phone usage to provide the ability to report severe weather to the NWS through the early 2000s.
+The rise of the internet, social media, and mobile phone usage, leading to more ways to report severe weather to the NWS.

-A gradual increase in population in the Rockford and Chicago areas translated to more people reporting severe weather.
+A gradual increase in population in the Rockford and Chicago areas translating to more people to report severe weather.

 Trends in Tornado Days